amoghe/go-upstart/README.md

 ## Contributing

 If you feel like this package is missing something or if you find bugs, file an issue (and feel free to throw in a PR)!

+## License

+This pkg is available under the simplified BSD license.
+See the LICENSE.txt file.